-2. (U) POINTS OF MAJOR INTEREST;
+2. (U) POINTS OF MAJOR INTEREST:

 - a.
-(UN/RES) The former Rwandan Army (ex-FAR) has begun an insurgency campaign against the new Rwandan Patriotic Front (RPF)-dominated government in order to regain the political bargaining power which the former Interim Government lost in its recent military defeat. - b: (UN/RES) The ex-FAR has already demonstrated that it has the manpower and organization to conduct small-scale insurgency operations. - c.
-(UN/RES) Several limiting factors prevent a large-scale insurgency operation from occurring within the next 90 days: the focus of international attention in the Goma and Bukevu regions of Zaire, and in southwestern Rwanda; the absence of existing links with international arms suppliers and financial backing; and the necessity for the ex-FAR to reorganize from a primarily conventional national army to that of an insurgent force. - d.
-(UN/RES) It is unlikely that the bulk of Hutu refugees in Zairs and Tanzania will return to Rwanda in the immediate future (within a year).
+(UN/RES) The former Rwandan Army (ex-FAR) has begun an insurgency campaign against the new Rwandan Patriotic Front (RPF)-dominated government in order to regain the political bargaining power which the former Interim Government lost in its recent military defeat. - b.
+(UN/RES) The ex-FAR has already demonstrated that it has the manpower and organization to conduct small-scale insurgency operations. - c.
+(UN/RES) Several limiting factors prevent a large-scale insurgency operation from occurring within the next 90 days: the focus of international attention in the Goma and Bukavu regions of Zaire, and in southwestern Rwanda; the absence of existing links with international arms suppliers and financial backing; and the necessity for the ex-FAR to reorganize from a primarily conventional national army to that of an insurgent force. - d.
+(UN/RES) It is unlikely that the bulk of Hutu refugees in Zaire and Tanzania will return to Rwanda in the immediate future (within a year).
 This population-in-exile provides a potential political support base for a sustained and large-scale insurgency unless immediate steps are taken by the international community, including repatriating the refugees, ensuring the security of Hutus in Rwanda, and disarming and demobilizing the ex-FAR. - e.
 (UN/RES) Regardless of whether or not the preceding conditions are met, the insurgency by Hutu extremist elements who will not return to a Rwanda with a Tutsi-dominated government will continue.
 The size and scope of the insurgency, which in all likelihood will be underway within six months, will depend on the outside support available to the ex-FAR.

-BACKGROUND: (U)
+3. (U) BACKGROUND:

-- (UN/RES) Rwanda's civil war began in 1990 when the rebel Rwandan Patriotic Army (RPA), the military arm of the Rwandan Patriotic Front (RPF), invaded Rwanda from RPA bases in Uganda.
+- a.
+(UN/RES) Rwanda's civil war began in 1990 when the rebel Rwandan Patriotic Army (RPA), the military arm of the Rwandan Patriotic Front (RPF), invaded Rwanda from RPA bases in Uganda.
 At the time, Kigali's military force, the Forces Armees Rwandaises (FAR), comprised only about 7,000 soldiers.
 In response to the civil war, the FAR rapidly expanded to 31,000 troops.
-The new conscripts received little training before they were committed to battle, which severely reduced the FAR's overall effectiveness, and the force continued to severely reduced the FAR's overall effectiveness. and the force continued to rely on hastily conscripted and poorly trained soldiers throughout the civil war.
+The new conscripts received little training before they were committed to battle, which severely reduced the FAR's overall effectiveness, and the force continued to rely on hastily conscripted and poorly trained soldiers throughout the civil war.
 Thus, despite having a total force of about 31,000 soldiers, the FAR had a core of only about 10,000 seasoned, combat-tested troops. - b.
-(UM/RES) When the aircraft carrying Rwanda's Hutu president crashed under mysterious circumstances in early April, the RPA renewed and intensified its fight against the FAR.
+(UN/RES) When the aircraft carrying Rwanda's Hutu president crashed under mysterious circumstances in early April, the RPA renewed and intensified its fight against the FAR.
 The Kigali Government's combined military and paramilitary forces numbered about 39,000 soldiers.
-The total strength of paragrapher forces numbered about 35,000 soldiers.
-The soldiers and gendarmes.
+The total strength of government forces arrayed along the northern front was about 18,700 soldiers and gendarmes.
 Meanwhile, military and paramilitary forces stationed in the capital numbered about 5,200-6,350 man (see Enclosure (1) for Ex-FAR Force Composition and Locations as of April 1994).
-These troops served as the FAR's extrated response. strategic reserve.
-The government forces were better equipped than the RPA strategic reserve.
-The government forces were better equipped than the RPA (see Enclosure (2)) for Ex-FAR Equipment Summary as of April 1994), and the fAR was judged very competent by regional standards.
+These troops served as the FAR's strategic reserve.
+The government forces were better equipped than the RPA (see Enclosure (2)) for Ex-FAR Equipment Summary as of April 1994), and the FAR was judged very competent by regional standards.
 Nevertheless, the RPA, a much smaller and less-well equipped force, defeated the FAR by mid-July 1994.